TeamHeka/medkit/docs/api/audio.md

 This section lists operations and other components to use to perform audio transcription.
 They are part of the `medkit.audio.transcription` module.

 `DocTranscriber` is the operation handling the transformation of `AudioDocument` instances into `TranscribedDocument` instances (subclas of `TextDocument`).
-The actual conversion from text to audio is delegated to components complying with the `AudioTranscriber` protocol. `HFTranscriber` is such an implementation of `AudioTranscriber`, using a HuggingFace transformer model.
+The actual conversion from text to audio is delegated to components complying with the `TranscriberFunction` protocol. `HFTranscriberFunction` is such an implementation of `TranscriberFunction`, using a HuggingFace transformer model.

 ### DocTranscriber